 - Applicants must be covered by international health insurance policies accepted in Malta.

-- Significant non-refundable contributions to the National Development and Social Fund in Malta must be made by the applicants.
+- Significant non-refundable contributions to the National Development and Social Fund in Malta must be made by the applicants. if you want to know more in this topic and about how to move to Malta, get in touch with us.

 The eligibility criteria must be fully understood at the time an investor is interested in Malta citizenship by investment programme.
 One of our Maltese immigration lawyers can offer the necessary information and legal support for international entrepreneurs wanting Malta citizenship.
+They can provide support for foreigners who want to immigrate to Malta.

 What is the needed financial contribution for Malta citizenship by investment?

 The contribution to the National Development and Social Fund overseen by the Maltese Government is subject to a set of rules for foreigners interested in Maltese citizenship by investment.
 For instance, the main applicant needs to invest at least EUR 650,000, followed by the spouse and a contribution of EUR 25,000, plus for minor children and EUR 25,000 in contribution.
 In the case of dependent parents and grandparents, a contribution of at least EUR 50,0000 for each of them needs to be made.
 It is important to know that such financial contributions must be made within 4 months before the citizenship Malta Letter of Approval in Principle is issued for IIP.
 If you have any concerns regarding the eligibility criteria for Malta citizenship by investment, you are invited to talk to one of our immigration lawyers in Malta for advice and support.
-Our experts can help you obtain the necessary visa for Malta.
+Our experts can help you obtain the necessary visa and immigrate to Malta.

 Can I purchase real estate properties in Malta for gaining citizenship?

 Yes, foreign investors can purchase or rent a property in Malta, as part of the application for citizenship by investments.
 In this case, a property worth at least EUR 350,000 needs to be purchased, mentioning that the ownership must be maintained for at least 5 years.
 Property rentals are also available if a minimum annual rent of EUR 16,000 is provided.
 Support for obtaining a residence permit in Malta can be offered by our advisors.
+They can offer support if you want to move to Malta.

 Gaining the second passport